David-Worboys/Black-DVD-Archiver/README.md

 archive location specified by the user.

 ## Why Black?
-Henry Ford is reputed to have said "...You can have any colour you like as long as it is black..." likewise you can have any DVD/Video settings you want in The Black DVD Archiver as long as they are the settings the author chose.
+Henry Ford is reputed to have said "...You can have any colour you like as long as it is black..." likewise, you can have any DVD/Video settings you want in The Black DVD Archiver as long as they are the settings the author chose.

 These settings are optimised at getting VHS, Beta and 8mm analogue video onto a DVD at the best possible quality that allows 2 hours to fit on a 4.7 GB disk.